Unathi's personal website

 fi

-# Check for fzf
+# Check if fzf is installed

 if ! command -v fzf >/dev/null 2>&1; then